kenesu-h/sys-hidplus/client/client-rs/README.md

 - Polling is event-driven and single-threaded as opposed to being multi-threaded.
 This may have unintended side-effects, but so far it's doing okay.

-## Things I haven't gotten to and/or are still a mystery to me
+## Things that don't work and/or are still a mystery to me
-- I haven't implemented stick states changing based on the sideways joy-cons used.
+- Sideways joy-cons don't work.
+I'm not sure what the reason is, but this also happened with the original input client.
-- For some reason, I can't seem to disconnect disconnected (by the Switch) controllers by setting their type to None (or 0).
-In fact, I usually need to reboot my Switch to get them working again.
+- If a controller is disconnected by the Switch - like through the "Change Grip/Order" menu or the new "disconnect" button in Smash Ultimate - you cannot reconnect it and there seems to be nothing you can do about it.
+This renders some games unplayable.
+The only way to fix or alleviate this is to restart your Switch if it happens, and avoid any menus (if possible) that may disconnect your controllers forcefully.

 Aside from that, this rewrite is still pretty functional.
 I have no idea if the same issues from the original apply - such as stick inversion on Linux and input lag on demanding games - since I don't